BMP0007/HTMLCoin-Windows-Miner/README.md

 # I have open the SourceCode here.

-Everybudy can take a look into the Source Code here.
+Everybody can take a look into the Source Code here.
 The **MinerWindows** is the Main App (GUI) and the **Miner** is the worker.
 It is written in AHK and you can easy compile it self with the Compiler from: https://autohotkey.com/